 Scientists are still trying to understand the relationship between COVID-19 and MIS-C and why it affects some children and adolescents, but not others.

 What are the symptoms of MIS-C?

-In nearly all known cases, children with MIS-C have had a fever of 100.4°F or higher for at least 24 hours, and most also have low blood pressure.
+In nearly all known cases, children with MIS-C have had a fever of 100.4°F or higher for at least 24 hours.
+In most cases, the fever persists for 4 to 7 days.
 Other symptoms associated with MIS-C may include but are not limited to:

 - Diarrhea, vomiting, or stomach pain

 - Skin rash

 - Red eyes (conjunctival hyperemia)